 Step 1 – Prepare the vehicle

 – Park your car on level ground with enough room to work around it.

 – Open the trunk lid and remove light bulb access panels on both sides.

 – The quarter panel trim is placed by several plastic tabs and one screw.
 Start by looking for a Torx screw at the bottom corner of the quarter panel and remove it using an appropriate Torx bit.

 – Remove the quarter panel trim by pulling it out of its place.
 The retaining plastic tabs should snap out.
 If needed, use an appropriate plastic removal pry tool.

-– Repeat this procedure for removing the quarter panel trim on another side.
+– Repeat this procedure to remove the quarter panel trim on another side.

 Step 2 – Unbolt upper bolts.

 – The upper side of the shock absorber is held in place with two self-locking nuts.
 Locate them at the side of the trunk floor and remove both using a ratchet and 14mm socket.
 When removing the nut and washer beneath it, take extra care not to drop it.
 You may need a magnet for this.

 – Repeat this step on another side of the vehicle.